DOdrums/PortfolioProjectOne/README.md

 ## Media
 * Audio examples were taken from author's personal music library.

+# Technologies used
+[HTML](https://html.spec.whatwg.org/) - for basic structuring and semantic markup of the document.
+[CSS](https://www.w3.org/Style/CSS/Overview.en.html) - to provide styling to all the pages.
+[Preview (Mac)](https://support.apple.com/guide/preview/welcome/mac) - for converting images to smaller file sizes.
+Color Palette generator for generating the color schemes.
+[Font Awesome](https://fontawesome.com/) - for items used in footer and back to top button.
+[Awwwards](https://www.awwwards.com/awwwards/collections/free-fonts/) - for the heading font.
+[Gitpod](https://www.gitpod.io/) - used to connect a browser based VScode to github.
+[Github](https://github.com/) - used for version control and deployment of the website.
+[Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php) - to create an image of the website shown on different devices.

 # Testing
 ## Functionality testing
 Throughout developing the website I mostly used Chrome developer tools to solve issues and try out news styles.
 Since you see the results immediately, it is a faster way of working than adding code to your project and refreshing your page after every step.
 Every once in a while I'd open the website in Safari, to make sure it was also functional in this browser, since Safari is notorious for having the worst HTML support.